About myself, very short:

 — The early days —

 I started listening to music early 1990, at first only my fathers cds and vinyl records (rock classics, classical music, corny 70s stuff and typical Dutch acts like BZN) and a Dutch children act, Kinderen Voor Kinderen.

 Halfway 1991, I started listening to current pop and dance music.

 — Dance music, since 1991 —

 I was following the latest stuff intensively, and – in the first half of the 00s – discussing everything at discussion boards –> in combination with a new phenomenon called ‘downloading’; both a little bit too much in that era.

 Tastewise: Mostly extremely commercial till 2000, except some rave and mellow stuff in 1991-1993 (influenced by the Dutch House Party etc. compilations, and Dutch radio shows like For Those Who Like To Groove) and some clubtrance etc. around 1998 (thanks to a Dutch dance station called Radio Atlantis/Channel X, I discovered autumn 1997).

 A huge 2 Unlimited obsession, lasting from 1992 till the split-up in 1996, was included in the ‘extremely commercial’ part.
 I’ve said something about that before.

 If I discovered a source like Atlantis/Channel X, I was open for more ‘serious’ dance.
 Turning the radio on was the only thing I had to do to get my dose of quality dance music.
 But at the moment such great sources weren’t easily available anymore (the Atlantis/Channel X fun was over already after 15 months), I tended almost exclusively to the extremely commercial side.
+Quite lazy, indeed.

 — After 2000; growing up and also experimenting with other styles —